uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 2. Fragmentation and reassembly
 3. Stateless auto configuration

 This library fulfills the first and third goals; the second goal is automatically performed at the Bluetooth L2CAP layer by the Windows Bluetooth LE APIs.

 It is important to observe that this code is implemented as a library, not as an operating system layer or module.
 In open source operating systems such as Contiki OS, on which the header compression/decompression code was based for this library, 6LoWPAn is implemented as an adaptation layer in the network stack.
 This is not possible on Windows because it is closed source.
 Therefore, the *concept* of an adaptation layer is spread across the driver and this module, as shown in the system architecture diagram above.
 The *implementation* for 6LoWPAn itself lies here, though.

-For detailed information about this library, see the ReadMe.txt file in the `Libraries/IPv6ToBleSixLowPanLibrary` directory.
+For detailed information about this library, see the ReadMe.md file in the `Libraries/IPv6ToBleSixLowPanLibrary` directory.

 ### Additional test apps